samlikesphysics/stoclust/docs/_docs/stoclust/Hierarchy/cluster_groups.md

 def: 'Hierarchy.cluster_groups()'
 ---
-Returns a dictionary where keys are cluster labels and the values are a `Group` of all items under the key cluster.
+Returns a dictionary where keys are cluster labels and the values are a `Index` of all items under the key cluster.